htcondor/htcondor/docs/version-history/development-release-series-91.rst

 Bugs Fixed:

+- Fixed bug where specifying more than 2TB of ``RESERVED_DISK`` would cause HTCondor to instead pretend that available disk space was larger, rather than smaller.
+  `jira`:1228

 - Fixed two bugs which could occur when resuming from a checkpoint with ``preserve_relative_paths`` set.
 Both involved the checkpoint transfer list including a file at a relative path which was itself listed in the